Services and Rates

 highlight jargon to be defined or eliminated.

-check to assure the tone and language is appropriate to the purpose and audience.
+check to assure the tone and language are appropriate to the purpose and audience.

 Line & Copy Edits